 Assessment is essential for æffective artistic activism.
 Without some form of evaluation, how can you know what sort of affect your project generates and the effect it has?
 But assessment isn’t just about measuring impact, it’s about clarifying your intent so your outcome will be more impactful.

 We’ve put together this toolset to help you plan, strengthen, and evaluate your creative projects.
 These tools are not going to tell you what to do or how to do it, instead, they will guide you through a series of questions so you can discover these things yourself.
 Using creativity for social change demands accountability, and artistic activists need to learn how to evaluate their work themselves.

-These tools are based on years of research and practice that we put into something called the Universal Methodology for Contextual Assessment.
-UMCA is not a one-size-fits-all evaluation method.
+These tools are based on years of research and practice that we put into something we call the Æffect Assessment Methodology.
+This is not a one-size-fits-all evaluation method.
 It was designed to be as flexible, and contextual, as the practice of artistic activism.

 All these tools are absolutely free and Creative Commons licensed, so we encourage you to adopt them, adapt them, and make them work for you.

 A fantastic step-by-step guide to planning artistic interventions that have impact – and to help you assess whether you have met your goalsBrett Davidson, Director of the Media and Narratives Division of the Open Society Public Health Program

 An online, digital mentor for planning affective and effective creative interventions.
 The Æffect App is built upon a series of prompts and reflections to help you develop stronger projects, evaluate their impact, and plan next steps.
 The app provides helpful examples and useful resources, and can generate a report of your process at the end. https://aeffectapp.org

 The Æffect Worksheet